tigera-solutions/cc-eks-egress-gw/modules/module-5-test-environment.md

-# Create the test environment
+# Module 5 - Create the test environment

 Create a test host to see the details of the packets received outside the EKS cluster.